 Sol RanchEight-month apprenticeship on a cow-calf/custom graze cattle operation in Wagon Mound, NM

 Sol Ranch is a cow-calf/custom graze cattle operation in the short grass/canyon country of northeastern New Mexico outside of Wagon Mound.
 This business is owned by young rancher, Emily Cornell, who is transitioning into the tenure of her family’s land.
-Sol Ranch seasonally custom grazes 400-500 yearlings on 10,000 acres.
-Sol Ranch also has a herd of 120 mama cows and heifers.
-Sol Ranch is currently exploring options to produce grass-fed/finished beef through locally owned farm stands as well as directly to the consumer.
+Sol Ranch grazes their cows, calves, and yearlings on grass year round on 13,000 acres.
+In 2020, Sol Ranch began marketing their grass-fed/finished beef through locally owned farm stands as well as directly to the consumer.
 This business is growing and changing as it adopts the structure and strategies of successful grass-fed beef production on rangeland in rural New Mexico.
 Sol Ranch strives to manage for biologically diverse ecosystems with healthy soil through continuously improving grazing management, infrastructure development, monitoring, and collaborations with scientists and neighbors.

 Sol Ranch is a cow-calf/custom graze operation in the short grass/canyon country of northeastern New Mexico outside of Wagon Mound at around 6000 ft in elevation.
 This business is owned by young rancher, Emily Cornell, who is transitioning into the tenure of her family’s land.
-Sol Ranch has custom grazed yearling cattle on 10,000 acres from May to October for the past four years.
 Emily began purchasing mama cows from her father’s well adapted, grass-based cattle herd in 2018.
 The herd has grown to approximately 120 mama cows and heifers.
 Sol Ranch is currently expanding their new grassfed beef business and developing the marketing and production strategies necessary to produce locally grown range-fed beef with minimal inputs and zero hormones or antibiotics.
 Sol Ranch custom grazes other people’s cattle when the ranch has excess forage.

 The Cornell Ranch, operated by Emily’s parents, Jeff and Camille Cornell, runs the remaining 40,000 acres of the family’s land situated along the Mora and Canadian Rivers.
 This is a cow-calf operation with a herd of 500 black and red angus/black white face mama cows.
 The Cornell Ranch has practiced intensive rotational grazing since the 1980s and had some of the original designs of wagon wheel cell grazing developed through holistic management.
 This operation has proved effective in low-stress, low-input cattle grazing management adapted to this rugged landscape for 40+ years.
 The ranch has remained profitable even during a five year drought in the early 2000s.

-Sol Ranch is in the process of working with the local NRCS office to improve ranch infrastructure in order to facilitate improved grazing management practices, soil health, and wildlife habitat.
-Sol Ranch also partners with the High Plains Grasslands Alliance of the Las Vegas, NM area as well as New Mexico State University to implement sound range monitoring practices.
-Other projects currently taking place on the ranch include targeted goat grazing through the use of herding techniques for predator control as well as habitat improvement, groundwater monitoring, and university research.
+Sol Ranch is also in the process of working with the local NRCS office to improve ranch infrastructure in order to facilitate improved grazing management practices, soil health, and wildlife habitat.
+Sol Ranch partners with the High Plains Grasslands Alliance of the Las Vegas, NM area as well as New Mexico State University and Highlands University to implement sound range monitoring practices.
+Other projects currently taking place on the ranch include targeted goat grazing through the use of herding techniques for predator control; rangeland compost application trials; habitat improvement, groundwater monitoring, and university research.
 Sol Ranch strives to manage for diverse ecosystems with productive, healthy soil through continuously improving grazing management, infrastructure development, and collaborations with scientists and neighbors.

 Ranching is a year round endeavor but contains seasonal workloads that are more intensive at certain times of the year.
 The cow herds on both Sol Ranch and the Cornell Ranch calve out on the range in late March/early April.
 Cattle are rotated closer to the working facilities in late spring so that calves can be branded in June.
 Neighboring is a big part of the culture in this region.
 Ranches exchange labor during the branding season to gather and brand each ranch’s calves.
 After branding, cattle are moved about the property according to forage availability and managed with careful observation and adaptive planning.
 Cattle are sorted and steer calves are shipped off in late October/early November.
 Heifers are fence-line weaned and then grazed on stockpiled native grass throughout the winter.
 The yearlings, which are custom grazed on Sol Ranch, arrive in May, are carefully watched for the first three weeks, and are then rotated as one large herd through the property according to forage availability and overall rangeland health goals of the ranch.
 They are shipped out in early October.
 The summer months of July-August/September are spent working on various projects across the ranch.